joanacruz94/task-managment-app/README.md

 ## Techonologies:

-Netflix OSS Feign and Eureka for architecture in microservices Java Spring Boot and Hibernate for back-end development Angular and TypeScript for front-development
+- Netflix OSS Feign and Eureka for architecture in microservices
+- Java Spring Boot and Hibernate for back-end development
+- Angular and TypeScript for front-development
-MongoDB for logs storage
+- MongoDB for logs storage
-Authentication with JSON Web Tokens
+- Authentication with JSON Web Tokens
-Heroku for deployment
+- Heroku for deployment
-Schedule tasks
+- Schedule tasks
-SMTP for e-mail sending(almost working)
+- SMTP for e-mail sending(almost working)
-Drag and drop techonologies
+- Drag and drop techonology

 ## Functionalities